Memory Foam Mattresses: Are They Safe?

 The other way you can check on the safety of a mattress is to read some of the best mattress reviews online and check the consumer product safety commission records.
 If a high percentage of reviewers mention strong odors or side effects, then the mattress may have a higher proportion of VOC content.
 If they just mention a light non-bothersome smell or no smell, then the VOC content is likely lower.
 Keep in mind that smell is highly subjective, however, if a very large number of people report physical effects like sinus irritation than you may want to steer clear if this is a concern for you.

-Are Memory Foam Bed in a Box Mattresses Safe?
+Are Memory Foam Mattress in a Boxes Safe?

-While memory foam bed in a box mattresses differ from traditional beds in their method of delivery, they hold all of the same characteristics of any standard memory foam mattress you’d find in a store.
+While memory foam mattress in a boxes differ from traditional beds in their method of delivery, they hold all of the same characteristics of any standard memory foam mattress you’d find in a store.
 Shopping directly with an online brand often puts you at an advantage too, as they often disclose all relevant information about their beds and post it on their website.
 This makes it easy to determine if their beds are up to your standards.

 Whereas in a store, you’re often left asking all of those detailed questions, as sales associates usually don’t offer up negative information about a bed while attempting to sell it.